AhmetCanArslan/ShizuWall/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!

-1. Fork the repository
+Please see the repository for contribution guidelines.

-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+---

 - [Shizuku](https://github.com/RikkaApps/Shizuku) - For providing the API that makes this app possible
-- Material Design 3 - For the UI components

----

-**Note**: This is an unofficial application.
-It is not affiliated with Google, Android, or the Shizuku project.